renters-union-nashville/health/PITCHME.md

 _header: 'What is Waste?'
 -->

-Waste is actually in the bureaucratic system that judges who is surplus and unnecessarily expands carceral care.
+Instead, Waste is found the bureaucratic system that judges who is surplus and predatorily expands carceral care.

 ```mermaid[bureaucrat waste]
 %%{init: {'theme': 'dark'} }%%